 Splash Around at a Pool Partyhttps://www.instagram.com/p/BwuFRQfjTc-/

-“Fleet Week” is an annual tradition in which Navy, Marine Corps, and Coast Guard ships will dock in a particular city to allow sailors a chance to do the town–and offer civilians a chance for a patriotic display.
+Fleet Week is an annual tradition in which Navy, Marine Corps, and Coast Guard ships will dock in a particular city to allow sailors a chance to do the town–and offer civilians a chance for a patriotic display.
 L.A.’s version, which happens in San Pedro, may not be quite as famous as New York’s, but military buffs still seek it out.
-The weekend schedule includes fireworks, public tours of seacraft, film screenings, and a concert by the Beach Boys.
+The weekend schedule includes fireworks, public tours of seacraft, film screenings, and the Bob Hope USO Rock Out featuring the Record Companys.